 Humlis (Born 5th May 2009)

-I came to Hetta Huskies at the age of 7 in June 2017, from Roger Fossøy's farm, at the same time as Iess, Mollis, Duotta and Bali.
+I am one of the most loving and snuggly of all of the dogs on the farm.
+I came to Hetta Huskies at the age of 7 in June 2017, from Roger Fossøy's farm.
 I am named after a Norwegian flower and love to be cuddled.
-I was castrated when young to help me keep my weight on.
-I am long-legged, brown and strong and have finished every race I have ever done in team.
-I am friendly and relaxed and mostly house trained.
-I got diagnosed with Hypothyrodism for which I'm getting Thyroxin, a low-cost tablet in the morning and evening.
+I got diagnosed with Hypothyroidism for which I'm getting Thyroxin, a low-cost tablet in the morning and evening.
 In addition to that I developed a cough in summer 2017, which needs to be treated with Medrol.
-Since I've started on the course, the cough hasn't reoccured.
+Since I've started on the course, the cough has disappeared (it is basically like having me on some low dose asthma medication).

 Ideal new home: Humlis would be happy as a single pet.
-He can be a little grumpy with other dogs, particularly around food.
-Otherwise he's easy with other females or walking past other dogs.How would he deal with being alone during a working day: Humlis would need some time to adjust to being indoors alone.
+He was super friendly when young but he likes his own space...particularly at feeding time, now that he is a more grouchy older man.
+Humlis is a bit bow legged which puts pressure on his joints but that is REALLY helped by regular walks.
+Since that is a bit hard for us to manage consistently, he would really gain a new lease on life with a family that could help him with this.How would he deal with being alone during a working day: Humlis would need some time to adjust to being indoors alone.
 When left unattended, he has occasionally had a few accidents and chewed a few socks.
 As he gets comfortable with his new home, Humlis' behaviour should improve.

 Vulpes (28th Jul 2009)